TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BS4 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BS4 is: 'Lack of segregation in affected family members.'
-The available evidence does not provide segregation data for this variant.
+According to standard ACMG guidelines, the rule for BS4 is: "Lack of segregation in affected family members."
+The evidence for this variant shows: no segregation data.
 Therefore, this criterion is not applied.

 BP1